-at 38 (citing Ex.
+Patent Owner's second argument is that Petitioner's anticipation challenge should fail because Schrum/Geall does not combine or arrange those elements exactly as set forth in claim 1.
+Prelim.
+Resp.
+37-41.
+More specifically, Patent Owner contends, Petitioner must pick and choose from unrelated disclosures and long lists in Schrum/Geall to arrive at claim 1's subject matter.
+Id. (arguing such picking and choosing cannot show anticipation).
+According to Patent Owner, Petitioner cites from one "generic" section of Schrum about mRNA vaccines, yet, in that section, Schrum describes at least "two payload options"-mRNA and saRNA.
+Id. at 38 (citing Ex.
 1009 ¶¶ 340-350).
 Because that section does not disclose claim 1's recitations about the lipid nanoparticle formulation, Patent Owner contends Petitioner points to "a separate section of Schrum" to suggest that Schrum's mRNA molecules may be encapsulated in lipid nanoparticles.
 Id. at 40 (citing Ex.
 1009 ¶ 409).
 And, to find the BetaCoV spike (S) protein, Patent Owner contends that Petitioner relies on Geall's listing of immunogens "spanning seven pages and over 500 different immunogen options."
 Id. at 38 (citing Ex.
 1010, 15:32-22:35).
-Patent Owner contends that Petitioner is, therefore, picking the claimed combination of mRNA vaccine, encapsulated in a lipid nanoparticle, and encoding a BetaCoV spike protein from "at least one thousand" possible combinations (i.e., two payload options (x) five hundred immunogens) disclosed in Schrum/Geall.
+Patent Owner contends that Petitioner is, therefore, picking the claimed combination of mRNA vaccine, encapsulated in a lipid nanoparticle, and encoding a BetaCoV spike protein from "at least one thousand" possible combinations (i.e., two and affirming the Board's finding that the asserted art did not anticipate the claimed salt).

+payload options (x) five hundred immunogens) disclosed in Schrum/Geall.
 Id. at 39.

-Whether a POSA would need to engage in forbidden picking and choosing to anticipate claim 1's subject matter is best resolved on a fully-developed record.
+Whether a POSA would need to engage in forbidden picking and choosing to anticipate claim 1's subject matter is best resolved on a fullydeveloped record.
 Answering this question will likely turn on the breadth of the Schrum/Geall disclosure and the extent to which there is a sufficiently close connection between the relevant teachings.
 Arkley, 455 F.2d at 587 (holding that an anticipating reference "must clearly and unequivocally disclose the claimed compound or direct those skilled in the art to the compound without any need for picking, choosing, and combining various disclosures not directly related to each other by the teachings of the cited reference") (emphasis added).

 Based on the preliminary record, we are somewhat skeptical that a POSA reading Schrum/Geall would consider the teachings about mRNA vaccines and encapsulation of such vaccines in lipid nanoparticles to be unrelated.
 Schrum discloses generally that the modified mRNA of the invention can be formulated into lipid nanoparticles and, in embodiments, that "the lipid nanoparticle may be formulated for use in a vaccine such as, but not limited to, against a pathogen."
 See, e.g., Ex.
-1009 ¶¶ 378, 397; 38 Bristol-Myers Squibb Co. v.
+1009 ¶¶ 378, 397;39 Bristol-Myers Squibb Co. v.
 Ben Venue Labs., Inc., 246 F.3d 1368, 1379 (Fed.
 Cir.
 2001) (explaining that anticipation does not require actual performance of what a reference describes).
+Whether a POSA would, however, be directed to the more specific lipid nanoparticle formulation recited in claim 1 (e.g., 20-60 mol % ionizable cationic lipid, 25-55 mol % cholesterol, etc.) without picking and choosing of the sort that cannot show anticipation is a matter on which the parties may consider developing further evidence and argument during trial.